Reviewable/Reviewable/docs/files.md

 ![reviewable fill diffs collapsed drop down](images/filediffs_17.png)

+{:.tip}
-?> The only way to collapse expanded diff lines back down is to change the diff bounds.
+The only way to collapse expanded diff lines back down is to change the diff bounds.

 ## Line-specific discussions :id=line-discussion